zetic-ai/ZETIC_MLange_document/docs/_sources/additional_features/future_works.md

 # Future Works

-- ZETIC.ai is working hardly to implement below items to official releses
+- ZETIC.ai is working hardly to implement below items to official release

 ## 1. Preprocess to handle multi-modal Input features